 At the end of the year we have our ‘Graduation Day’ to celebrate completing the Infants’ school and the beginning of our journey into the Juniors.

 So you can see that year 2 is really fun!

 We have four fantastic trips in Year Two.

 Our first trip in the autumn term is to our local Pizza Express in East Sheen.
-The children enjoy first hand experience of making a pizza which helps them back at school in literacy to write their own instructions.
-Learning about the different toppings on their pizza also supports their learning in our science topic ‘Health and Growth’.
+We enjoy first hand experience of making a pizza which helps us back at school to write our own instructions.
+Learning about the different toppings on their pizza also supports our learning in our science topic ‘Health and Growth’.